 Please note that our wait list is currently over 6 years.

 If you need additional information, feel free to call me at (770) 664-7178 ext.
 203 or at (800) 771-7221 ext.
 203.

 **Please note that we are not able to place guide dogs nor are we able to place dogs with individuals who manifest behaviors beyond their control.
 For information on other programs better suited to help under those particular circumstances, please visit the internet.**

-Please read the letter from our Founder and Executive Director, Jennifer Arnold regarding Canine Assistants and our Teaching Methodology before proceeding to the application.
+Please read the letter from our Founder and Executive Director, Jennifer Arnold regarding Canine Assistants and our Teaching Methodology before proceeding to the application below.

 Dear Canine Assistants Client,

-Hope you and yours are well.
-We would like to take a moment to tell you about our program.
+I hope you and yours are well.
+I would like to take a moment to tell you about our program.
 We are happily flooded with puppies at CA these days.
 It is incredible to watch these tiny creatures enter the world so helpless and then, some 18-months later, graduate 60-70 lbs. heavier and indescribably more capable.
 Not only are these dogs able to help people, they are kind enough to do so with great joy.